Rishit-dagli/Rishit-dagli.github.io/_posts/2023-03-07-ferromagnetic-potts.md

 We want to sample (approximately) from $$p(\chi)$$ in time polynomial in the graph size and the accuracy parameter.

-A standard reduction says: it is enough to approximate $$Z_G(q,\beta)$$, since we can then turn partition-function approximations into samplers.
+A standard reduction says: it is enough to approximate $$Z_G(q,\beta)$$, since we can then turn partition-function approximations into samplers (self-reducibility).
+Roughly: if you can approximate $Z$ on minor variants of $G$, you can reveal one vertex at a time and sample a nearly exact configuration.[^self-reduce]

 **Goal (approximate sampling).** Given $$G$$ and $$\beta$$, sample from a law $$q$$ such that the total variation distance is small: